AliNisarAhmed/my-notes/books/pragmatic-programmer/notes.md

 ### Engineering Daybooks

 - Keep small notebooks, and write daily notes, manually by hand.

+## Chapter 4

+### Design by Contract

+- It is a simple yet powerful technique that focuses on documenting (and agreeing to) the rights and responsibilities of software modules to ensure program correctness.

+- What is a correct program?
+One that does no more and no less than it claims to do.
+Documenting and verifying that claim is the heart of Design by Contract(DBC, for short)

+  - **Preconditions**: What  must  be  true  in  order  for  the  routine  to  be  called;  the  routine’srequirements.
+  - **Postconditions**: What  the  routine  is  guaranteed  to  do;  the  state  of  the  world  when  theroutine is done.
+  - **Class invariants**: A class ensures that this condition is always true from the perspective of a caller.
+During internal processing of a routine, the invariant may nothold, but by the time the routine exits and control returns to the caller,the invariant must be true.

+- If all the routine’s preconditions are met by the caller, the routine shall guarantee that all postconditions and invariants will be true when it completes.

+- If  either  party  fails  to  live  up  to  the  terms  of  the  contract,  then  a  remedy(which was previously agreed to) is invoked—maybe an exception is raised,or the program terminates.

+- Crashing Early: By using an assert or DBC mechanism to validate  the  preconditions,  postconditions,  and  invariants,  you  can  crash early and report more accurate information about the problem.

+### Dead Program tell no lies

+- when your code discovers that something that was supposed to be impossible just happened, your program is no longer viable.
+Anything it does from this point forward becomes suspect,so terminate it as soon as possible.
+A dead program normally does a lot less damage than a crippled one.

+### Assertive Programming

+- Whenever you find yourself thinking “but of course that could never happen,”add code to check it.
+The easiest way to do this is with assertions.

+- **Heisenberg** - debugging that changes the behaviour of the system being debugged.
+From the Heisenberg Effect from physics where the act of observing something changes it.

+- Leave assertions in production code, to detect more errors.

+### How to Balance Resources

+- Finish What you start -  It  simply  means  that  thefunction or object that allocates a resource should be responsible for deallo-cating  it.

 ---

   ##### Tip 1: Care about your work